This was originally part of the

 Because I could not share my screen on 15th Sept, the chairperson

 had to show copies of my prepared items.
-A new recording may be added to this web site later.

 Michael Levin, Tufts University,

 Morphogenesis as a model for computation and basal cognition